Clio, Alabama

 Clio is a city in Barbour County, Alabama, United States.
-The population was 1,399 at the 2010 census, down from 2,206 in 2000, at which time it was a town.
+As of the 2020 census, Clio had a population of 1,220.
 It is the birthplace of former Alabama governor George Wallace, as well as Baseball Hall of Famer and former Atlanta Braves broadcaster Don Sutton.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 26.1 km2, of which 0.02 sqkm, or 0.09%, is water.

 The center of Clio lies at the intersection of Alabama State Routes 10 and 51.
 Highway 10 leads west 13 miles to Brundidge and east 7 miles to Blue Springs.
 Highway 51 leads 11 miles south to Ariton and north 7 miles to Louisville and 16 miles to the county seat of Clayton.